Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/151-nginx-njs.page.md

 tags: ["Toilet Paper", "NGINX", "JavaScript", "Docker", "Web Development"]
 title: "Extending NGINX with JavaScript (NJS)"
 description: >
-    Extending NGINX with Java-Script (NJS)?
     The much-loved NGINX has a limited feature-set.
-    In this ToiletPaper you'll learn how to extend it with custom code.
+    In this Toilet Paper you'll learn how to extend it with custom JavaScript code (NJS).
 created: "2021-11-12"
+modified: "2022-08-21"
 ---

 ## Problem